EasterCompany/Overlord/readme.md

 - Heavily optimized means: optimized for low budget hardware and minimal infrastructure.

-- Python first means: we will use python when and where ever it is possible.
+- Python first means: we only use python when and where ever it is possible.

 - NO HTML / NO CSS means: we use Overlord python libraries for writing our markdown and styling which is then compiled into regular html5 & css3 source code when it is distributed to the user device.